ASAP-CRN/verily-workbench-learning-lab/README.md

 ## Overview

 This repository provides resources to help researchers explore and analyze **ASAP-CRN** datasets on **Verily Workbench**.
-The Verily Workbench Learning Lab is organized as a progressive but flexible learning path.
+The ASAP CRN Learning Lab is organized as a progressive but flexible learning path.
 You can follow it step-by-step from beginner to advanced topics, or jump directly to the sections that best fit your research needs.

 **Current focus:** Python
 **Future expansion:** R implementations